Types of Life Insurance Explained

 The downside is that the losses can be as substantial as the profits.
 If the market tanks, the cash value of your policy might diminish significantly.

-It should be noted that variable life insurance policies require active management, since the cash value component is invested in the market.
+It should be noted that variable policies require active management, since the cash value component is invested in the market.
 If the accounts you invest in perform poorly, you need reallocate your funds to make sure your policy’s cash value does not drop to dangerously low levels.

-As the name indicates, variable universal life insurance combines the features of universal life insurance as well as variable life insurance.
+As the name indicates, variable universal life combines the features of universal life insurance as well as variable life insurance.

 You can adjust your policy’s death benefit if and when your financial needs change.
 Similarly, you can choose the sub-accounts to invest your policy’s cash value.